Techwolf12/artnet-to-hue/README.md

 ```bash
 artnet-to-hue pair -i <ip-address>
 ```
+Be sure to save the username and client key generated after pairing, as you will need them to control your lights.

 After pairing, you can run bridgeInfo to see the entertainment zones available:
 ```bash
 artnet-to-hue bridgeInfo -i <ip-address> -u <username>